wpsight/wpcasa/README.txt

 [Simon Rimkus](https://github.com/simonrimkus)

 == Changelog ==
+= 1.2.14 =
+* TWEAK: Improved use of singular and plural string translation

 = 1.2.13 =
 * FIX: QR code on listing single page was not working anymore.
 Switched from Google to the free QR Code Generator (goqr.me)[https://goqr.me]